Live tweeting and posting aren’t for the faint of heart

 Managing social media for a client is a rewarding process.
 Posting live during a broadcast was one of the most fast-paced experiences I’ve had in my career.
 It’s a high-pressure, exciting adventure, and it isn’t something that everyone can do successfully.

-For more tips on handling social media and how to best reach your target audience, download Axia's free social media e-book today.
+For more tips on handling social media and how to best reach your target audience, download Axia's social media e-book today.